 To help you get familiar with how the Address Locator works, find the Address Inspector button on the toolbar and, with your mouse pointer down, trace the line segments that comprise WEST WILLOW STREET.
-Notice how the address number increases or decreases as you trace up or down the address range.
+Notice how the address number increases or decreases as you go up or down the address range.
 Be sure to try both sides of the street.

-Question 1: Use pen and paper to sketch W WILLOW ST and all its adjoining street segments (23).
+Question 1: Use pen and paper to sketch W WILLOW ST and the adjoining street segments.
 Annotate your sketch with symbols and labels that indicate:

-- 1. complete street names, - 2. arrowheads that indicate the end node and direction of increasing address numbers - 3. street sides (left vs right), - 4. and the address ranges (see Figures 1, 2 and 3 for examples). - 5.
-Also, sketch and label the spot where we should expect to find "369 W Willow Street".
+- 1. all the complete street names,

+- 2. start and end nodes,

+- 3. street sides,

+- 4. and address ranges (see Figures 1, 2 and 3 for examples).

+Also, sketch and label the spot where we should expect to find "234 W Willow Street".